 Hair salons, doctors' offices, and other businesses that have waiting rooms are other options for expanding your reach.
-Not only does it help you build relationships with these business owners, but also exposes their customers to your magazine.
+Not only does it help you build relationships with these business owners, but it exposes their customers to your magazine.

-Add your neighbors
+Add your neighbors.

-People are far more comfortable working with someone they already know, like, and trust or who is local.
-For this reason, neighbors should naturally be high on the list of your prospective clients and referrers.
+People are far more comfortable working with someone they already know, like, and trust.
+It also helps to work with someone who is local.
+For this reason, neighbors are naturally going to be high on the list of your prospective clients and referrers.

-Rather than simply sending your first issue, it might be more effective to hand-deliver a magazine to some of your closest neighbors.
-When you knock on their front door with one of your promotional copies in hand, their curiosity will be piqued.
+Rather than simply sending your first issue, it might help to hand-deliver a magazine to some of your closest neighbors.
+When you knock on your neighbor's front door with one of your promotional copies in hand, their curiosity will be piqued.
 Then, you can have a conversation about the magazine-which will be looked at as a gift-as well as your business.

-Before you go, make sure you suggest some articles or recipes your neighbor will like, and tell them you're planning to send them a new copy of the magazine every two months.
+Before you go, make sure you suggest some articles or recipes that your neighbor will like, and tell them you're planning to send them a new copy of the magazine every two months.